zydlsd/SemiCTrans/README.md

 ## Introduction
-This is the officail code for "SemiCTrans: emi-supervised brain tumor MRI segmentation via a dual-uncertainty guided CNN-Transformer 2.5D model with pixel-level contrastive learning"
+This is the officail code for "SemiCTrans: Semi-supervised brain tumor MRI segmentation via a dual-uncertainty guided CNN-Transformer 2.5D model with voxel-wise contrastive learning"

 ## Installation